 What if the Council repaired the defect?

-If the council have since repaired the defect that caused your accident, you can still make a claim, as long as you can still fulfil the requirements listed in “Can I Claim Against the Council?” above.
+If the council has since repaired the defect that caused your accident, you can still make a claim, as long as you can still fulfill the requirements listed in “Can I Claim Against the Council?” above.
 If you do have a witness and a photo showing the extent of the defect before it was repaired, then the fact that the council deemed the defect serious enough to take action on actually makes your claim stronger.

 Am I Entitled to Make a Public Liability Claim?

 If you were injured in a public place due to some form of negligence, then you should be able to make a claim for personal injury (if the accident was a trip or slip then see “Trip and Slip Claims” above).
-Here at Accidents Direct, we specialise in handling a wide variety of public liability claims.
-Some of the situations we deal with most commonly include injuries caused by badly handled stock in retail stores, food poisoning from restaurants and injuries to children at schools.
+Here at Accidents Direct, we specialize in handling a wide variety of public liability claims.
+Some of the situations we deal with most commonly include injuries caused by badly handled stock in retail stores, food poisoning from restaurants, and injuries to children at schools.